Pantheon: Rise of the Fallen: Development

 On January 13, 2014, Pantheon: Rise of the Fallen was announced alongside a Kickstarter campaign.
 The funding goal was set at $800,000, but the campaign raised only $460,657 from 3,157 backers.
 Because the funding goal was not reached, Visionary Realms did not receive any of the pledged money.
 Immediately after the campaign ended, Visionary Realms launched their own website and began crowdfunding independently by selling pledge packages with various perks, such as early character name reservation, in-game cosmetic items, and access to testing phases.
-Pledge packages are still available through the official Pantheon website.
+Early Access is now available for purchase through the official Pantheon website and Steam.
 Visionary Realms also began prototyping their gameplay in the Unity engine using purchased Unity store art assets as "this allows the world builders to lay out intricate and challenging dungeons without having to create art assets themselves or wait for a 3D modeler to create them."
 Throughout the Kickstarter campaign and creation of their own website, the Visionary Realms team had been working "completely pro bono."
 Two months after their website launched, in April 2014, Brad McQuaid announced that progress on Pantheon had to be put on hold as the team had to leave to find other sources of income.
 Any donations during this time went "directly to maintaining the website... and not towards development."
 One month later, Brad McQuaid announced that work on Pantheon would resume with a new volunteer team.

 On January 7, 2015, Brad McQuaid announced that Chris Perkins, who had originally joined the team as a composer, was promoted to Creative Director.
 On September 28, 2015, Visionary Realms announced that they had received seed funding from an angel investor.
 This allowed the team to expand and begin receiving "very modest pay."

 On March 11, 2016, Visionary Realms streamed live gameplay of Pantheon for the first time ever on their Twitch channel.
 Over 8,000 unique viewers tuned in throughout the 100+ minute broadcast.
 The developers continue to periodically stream gameplay and development updates on Twitch.

 On April 26, 2017, Visionary Realms announced that Series A funding is complete: "Series A funding allows the company to expand the team in almost every department and bring the game into a semi-private pre-alpha state where external testers and focus groups can begin sampling the game."
 On October 21, 2017, at TwitchCon 2017, Visionary Realms announced that Pre-Alpha testing would begin "in time for the holidays."
 Pre-Alpha testing began on December 12, 2017, with backers who had pledged at the corresponding tier.
 At PAX East 2018, Brad McQuaid claimed that Pantheon "should be in alpha by the end of the year."
 However, in August 2018, Visionary Realms walked back that claim, saying that their plans had changed in order to bring the game "closer to launch-quality in art and polish."